ogusarenko/mke-docs/content/docs/configuration/cloudproviders/_index.md

 weight: 9
 ---

-With MKE 4, you can deploy a cloud provider to integrate your MKE cluster with cloud provider service APIs.
+With MKE 4, you can deploy a cloud provider to integrate your MKE 4k cluster with cloud provider service APIs.

 {{< callout type="info" >}}
-AWS is currently the only managed cloud service provider add-on that MKE 4 supports.
-You can use a different cloud service provider; however, you must change the `provider` parameter under `cloudProvider` in the MKE configuration file to `external` prior to installing that provider:
+AWS is currently the only managed cloud service provider add-on that MKE 4k supports.
+You can use a different cloud service provider; however, you must change the `provider` parameter under `cloudProvider` in the `mke4.yaml` configuration file to `external` prior to installing that provider:

 ```yaml
   cloudProvider: